Matthijs de Ligt: 2017–19: Breakthrough and captaincy

 After the sale of Davinson Sánchez to Tottenham Hotspur in August 2017, De Ligt became a first-team starter.
 He was named the youngest captain of Ajax in March 2018 after injury to club captain Joël Veltman.

 De Ligt appeared in 37 matches in all competitions and scored three goals.
-He started in all of his 31 league matches and played 90 minutes in all but one of them (he was substituted in the 33rd minute against SBV Vitesse due to an injury).
+He started in all of his 31 league matches and played 90 minutes in all but one of them (he was substituted in the 33rd minute against Vitesse due to an injury).
 Due to De Ligt's performances for Ajax, he was linked with many of Europe's top clubs.

 On 17 December 2018, De Ligt won the Golden Boy award, becoming the first defender to win the award.
 On 13 February 2019, De Ligt became the youngest ever captain in a Champions League knockout game at 19 years and 186 days old, in a game against Real Madrid.
 On 27 February 2019, he played his 100th official game for Ajax in a 0–3 Klassieker win against Feyenoord in the Dutch national cup, becoming the youngest Ajax player ever to reach this milestone.

 On 16 April 2019, De Ligt scored the winning goal in the Champions League quarter-final against Juventus to send Ajax on to the semi-finals of the competition for the first time since the 1996–97 edition of the tournament.
 His goal also saw him become the youngest Dutch player to score in the knockout stages since Nordin Wooter in 1996 and the second-youngest ever defender to score after Joël Matip.

 Juventus

-On 18 July 2019, De Ligt signed for Serie A champions Juventus on a five-year contract for a fee of €75 million, to be paid in five annual installments, with additional costs of €10.5 million.
+On 18 July 2019, De Ligt signed for Serie A champions Juventus on a five-year contract for a fee of €75 million, to be paid in five annual instalments, with additional costs of €10.5 million.
 He made his official debut for the club in a 4–3 home win over Napoli in Serie A on 31 August.
 On 3 November, he scored his first for the club in a 1–0 away win over cross-city rivals Torino in the Derby della Mole.